Tom-Goring/pacman/README.md

 ### Misc Details

 The project was coded in CLion using a combination of CMakeLists and a MakeFile to automatically run the commands necessary.
+Should you wish to replicate this, you need to create a CMakeLists.txt file similar to mine with the correct source dirs referenced, a MakeFile with the commands necessary to build and load the binaries onto the device, and then create a config in CLion that runs the MakeFile when you "run" the project.